crate/crate-pdo/docs/usage.rst

     crate:demo1.crate.io:4200,demo2.crate.io:4200/my_schema

 The ``/schema`` part in the connection string is optional and can be omitted.
-If no schema is provided the Crate's default schema ``doc`` is used.
+If no schema is provided the CrateDB's default schema ``doc`` is used.

 Note that you can still implicitly provide a schema in SQL statements, e.g.: